 Prior to joining the Rangers, Kellie spent four years at PricewaterhouseCoopers LLP in the audit division of the Dallas office.
 She earned her B.A. in accounting from Baylor University in 1995 and is a Texas CPA.
 Kellie is a member of The Dallas Assembly, International Women’s Forum, an alumna of Leadership Dallas and the WISE Executive Leadership Institute, a prestigious program offered in partnership with Tuck Executive Education at Dartmouth.

 Kellie’s commitment to the community extends beyond the doors of the Texas Rangers.
-She serves on the Executive Committee, Finance Committee and Board of Directors for the Greater Arlington Chamber of Commerce.
-She is currently serving as President of IWF – Dallas, and she also serves on the Finance Committee for Susan G. Komen, Board of Directors for the Baseball Assistance Team, and the Advisory Board of Directors for Baylor Alumni.
+She serves on the Finance Committee for the Greater Arlington Chamber of Commerce and is currently serving as the Chair the Finance Committee for the Baseball Assistance Team.
+She also serves on the Baylor Alumni Board of Advocates for Baylor University.

 She was named the 2010 Chief Financial Officer of the Year for private mid-size companies by the Dallas Business Journal, the 2012 Chief Financial Officer Game Changer of the Year by the Fort Worth Business Press, the recipient of the 2013 Herbert H. Reynolds Outstanding Young Alumni Award of the Baylor University Alumni Association and the recipient of the 2020 Baylor University Alumni of the Year Award and one of the Dallas 500 Business Leaders by D Magazine in 2015 and 2021.